shahab-ghafoor/Loan-Interest-Rates/README.md

 ## Background

-In the rapidly evolving fintech sector, efficient risk assessment and personalized loan offerings are essential for enhancing customer satisfaction and maintaining profitability.
-This project, as part of a capstone exercise, involves analyzing peer-to-peer loan data to understand the factors influencing loan interest rates and building predictive models to guide loan term personalization.
+In the rapidly evolving fintech sector, efficient risk assessment and personalized loan offerings are essential for improving customer satisfaction and maintaining profitability.
+This project involves analyzing peer-to-peer (P2P) loan data to understand the factors influencing loan interest rates and building predictive models to guide loan term personalization.

 ## Objectives